 In fact, in Brunei, it was thought that the Spotfin betta had gone extinct.
 However, in the 1980s, the species was rediscovered alive and well in certain parts of the region.

-Today, Brunei Beauty is listed on the IUCN Red List as vulnerable.
+Today, the Brunei Beauty is listed on the IUCN Red List as vulnerable.
 For that reason, the fish is legally protected in Brunei, and it’s illegal to catch or own a wild specimen.

 So, most Spotfin bettas you can buy these days come from Malaysia and are captive-bred.
 That’s good news for the pressurized wild population of these beautiful fish.